 Michelle specializes in legal interpreting, and has experience interpreting in K-12, post secondary education, mental health, medical, business, and domestic violence situations.
 She also enjoys teaching classes in the Interpreter Education Program at Columbus State Community College, and mentoring interpreters out in the community.

 One of Michelle's biggest loves is volunteering at summer camps and working with Deaf/HOH/Deaf-blind/Deaf-disabled children and teens.
 She is lucky to currently have 3 different camp families that she is a part of and spends her summers with.
 She also enjoys hanging out, playing games, being outside and having fun with her partner David and all of her wonderful friends.
 She looks forward to this awesome opportunity to do more within the Ohio interpreting field as part of the OCRID board.

 Stephanie graduated from Columbus State in 2007, and earned her National Interpreter Certification in 2009.
 She has worked in a wide variety of settings, including participating in Gallaudet University's 9-Month Results!
-Mentoring Program in Washington, DC from 2012-2013.
-She currently works at Language Access Network in a managerial role to help ensure quality, training, and effectiveness when using ASL interpreters in VRI for medical interactions.
-She is also in the 2016-2017 RIT/NTID Certificate in Healthcare Interpreting cohort.
+Mentoring Program in Washington, DC.
+She currently works at MARTTI as a Quality Assurance Specialist to help ensure quality, training, and effectiveness when using ASL interpreters in VRI for medical interactions.
+She also holds a Certificate in Healthcare Interpreting from RIT/NTID.

 CMP CoordinatorSusan Harvey, NIC, firstname.lastname@example.org